kaazing/universal-client/README.md

 # Kaazing Universal Clients

-Welcome to Kaazing Universal Clients Repository!
+Welcome to the Kaazing WebSocket Universal Clients Repository!

-This repository contains the code of the Kaazing Open Source Universal Client as well as the 'under the hood' explanations with the details how the protocol/technology clients are created.
+This repository contains the code of the Kaazing Open Source WebSocket Universal Client as well as the 'under the hood' explanations with the details how the protocol/technology clients are created.

+The goal is to provide developers with a simple, "universal" WebSocket client that can communicate with either the JMS or AMQP editions of the Kaazing WebSocket Gateway without changes.
+This should simplify the development of websocket client applications.

 ## Introduction
-Kaazing Universal Clients provide the facade for Kaazing specific protocol/technology libraries; the main goal of the clients are:
+Kaazing Universal Clients provide the facade for Kaazing specific protocol/technology libraries; these clients:
-* Implement basic publish-subscribe functionality to help developers in getting started with their projects
+* Implement basic publish-subscribe functionality to help developers in getting started with their WebSocket projects
 * Provide developers with the reference technology/protocol specific implementations

 ## Available Universal Clients
+(This list will grow as clients are added)
 - [Universal Clients for JavaScript applications][1]

 ## Organization of the Universal Clients